 How to Trade With the Parabolic SAR

-The basic use of the Parabolic SAR is to buy when the dots move below the price bars (signaling an uptrend) and sell/short-sell when the dots move above the price bars (signaling a downtrend).
+The basic use of the Parabolic SAR is to buy when the dots move below the price bars—signaling an uptrend—and sell or short-sell when the dots move above the price bars—signaling a downtrend.

-This will result in constant trade signals, though, as the trader will always have a position.
-That can be good if the price is making big swings back and forth--producing a profit on each trade--but when the price is only making small moves in each direction, these constant trade signals can produce many losing trades in a row.
+This will result in constant trade signals, as the trader will always have a position.
+That can be good if the price is making big swings back and forth—producing a profit on each trade—but when the price is only making small moves in each direction, these constant trade signals can produce many losing trades in a row.

 Pros and Cons of the Parabolic SAR

 The major drawback of the indicator is that it will provide little analytical insight or good trade signals during sideways market conditions.
-Because there is no trend present, the indicator will constantly flip-flop above and below the price.
+Without a clear trend, the indicator will constantly flip-flop above and below the price.
 This type of price action can last all day, so if a day trader relies solely on the Parabolic SAR for trade signals, in this case, it could be a big losing day.

 That is why it is recommended traders learn to identify the trend—through reading price action or with the help of another indicator—so that they can avoid trades when a trend isn't present, and take trades when a trend is present.